-While engineers work hard to earn their degrees, the payoff is oh, so worthwhile.
-The average entry-level salary for engineers is $57,506, and the average salary across all experience levels is $79,000.
-This varies by the type of engineering you choose, as well.
-Big data engineers are among the highest-paid in 2020, with a median salary of $155,000.
+While engineers work hard to earn their degrees, the payoff is worthwhile.
+The average entry-level salary for engineers is $80,490, and the average salary across all experience levels is $92,077.
+Your salary will vary depending on the engineering field you choose, as well.
+Computer hardware engineers are among the highest-paid, with a median salary of $138,080.

 Engineering students are often top candidates for student loan refinancing because of their low debt-to-income ratios.
-Here are a few more things you should consider refinancing your engineering student loans:
+Here are a few more reasons you might consider refinancing your engineering student loans:

 Benefits of Student Loan Refinancing for Engineers

-Here are just a few of the benefits of student loan refinancing for engineers:
+Here are just a few of the benefits of refinancing your engineering school loans:

 - Ability to consolidate student loans into one monthly payment